-Any serious incident, that is where very aggressive or uncontrolled behaviour has put other children at risk or has endangered the safety of the child concerned, must be discussed with the Head Teacher and entered in the Behaviour Log on GoogleDrive.

-This will be followed up by a meeting with the parents and ongoing monitoring by the Head Teacher.
+Any serious incident, that is where very aggressive or uncontrolled behaviour has put other children at risk or has endangered the safety of the child concerned, must be discussed with the Head Teacher and entered on CPOMS.
+This will be followed up by a meeting with the parents/guardians/guardians and ongoing monitoring by the Head Teacher.
 If the behaviour of the child does not improve it could lead on to the exclusion stage.